meowalien/RabbitGather-index/README.md

 - [HomapageI18n](https://github.com/meowalien/homapage-i18n) - Provides all the multi-language resources needed for all projects.
 - [HomePageClusterConfig](https://github.com/meowalien/homepage-cluster-config) - The ArgoCD configuration for the cluster that runs everything.
 - [StockAccount](https://github.com/meowalien/homepage-stock-account) - A stock account management system.
+- [HomepageAuthorization](https://github.com/meowalien/homepage-authorization) - The authorization service for all projects.